Director of the Appellate Clinic

-After law school, Professor Traum clerked for Judge Stanwood R. Duval in the United States District Court for the Eastern District of Louisiana.
-She then joined the Environment and Natural Resources Division of the United States Department of Justice through the Attorney General’s Honors Program.
-From 2000 to 2002 she served as a trial attorney in the Civil Division of the United States Attorney’s Office in Las Vegas where she represented federal agencies in litigation involving federal lands, natural resources, and federal tort claims.
-From 2002 to 2008, Professor Traum was an Assistant Federal Public Defender in Las Vegas, representing indigent criminal defendants and federal habeas petitioners.
+Professor Traum began her law career as a law clerk to Judge Stanwood R. Duval in the United States District Court for the Eastern District of Louisiana.
+She served as a federal litigator in the Environment and Natural Resources Division of the U.S. Department of Justice and, later, the Civil Division of the United States Attorney’s Office in Las Vegas, where she represented federal agencies in litigation involving federal lands, natural resources, and federal tort claims.
+From 2002 to 2008, Professor Traum represented indigent criminal defendants and federal habeas petitioners as an Assistant Federal Public Defender in Las Vegas.
 She has argued more than 30 cases before the Ninth Circuit Court of Appeals.

-The Appellate Clinic represents individuals in civil and criminal appeals before the United States Court of Appeals for the Ninth Circuit and the Nevada Supreme Court.
-In its inaugural year the Appellate Clinic won a landmark case, Dent v.
+Upon joining the law faculty, Professor Traum founded the Appellate Clinic, which represents individuals in civil and criminal appeals before the United States Court of Appeals for the Ninth Circuit and the Nevada Supreme Court.
+Among the clinic’s notable student achievements under Professor Traum’s leadership was a landmark victory in Dent v.
 Holder, 627 F.3d 365 (9th Cir.
 2010), which established that persons in removal proceedings have a right to a copy of their alien file.
-This complex immigration case was briefed and orally argued to the three-judge panel by third-year law students under Professor Traum’s supervision.